Louis-Georges de Bréquigny

 Louis-Georges-Oudard-Feudrix de Bréquigny (22 February 1714 - 3 July 1795), was a French scholar.
-He was born at Granville, Manche in Normandy.
+He was born in Granville in Normandy.

 His first publications were anonymous: a History of the Revolutions of Genoa up to the Peace of 1748 (Histoire des revolutions de Gênes jusqu'à la paix de 1748; 1750), and a series of Lives of the Greek Orators (Vies des orateurs grecs; 1752).
 In 1754 he was given the task of completing the work of Eusèbe de Laurière, later continued by Denis-François Secousse, on the Ordonnances des Rois de France de la 3e Race.
 Secousse had published nine volumes and Bréquigny published five more up to 1790.
 In 1811, Emmanuel de Pastoret published the last eleven volumes.
 Elected a member of the Académie des Inscriptions et Belles-Lettres in 1759, he contributed a History of Postumus, Emperor of the Gauls (Histoire de Posthume empereur des Gaules; vol. XXX, 1760) to the collected works of that illustrious society, and also a Dissertation on the Establishment of the Religion and Empire of Muhammad (Mémoire sur l'établissement de la religion et de l'empire de Mahomet; vol. XXXII, 1761–1763).

 After the close of the Seven Years' War he was sent to search in the archives of Great Britain for documents bearing upon the history of France, more particularly upon that of the French provinces which once belonged to England.
 This mission (1764–1766) was very fruitful in results: Bréquigny brought back from it copies of about 7000 documents, which are now in the Bibliothèque Nationale.
 A useful selection of these documents was published (unfortunately without adequate critical treatment) by Jacques Joseph Champollion-Figeac, under the title Letters of Kings, Queens and Other Persons of the Courts of France and England, from Louis VII to Henry IV (Lettres de rois, reines et autres personages des cours de France et d'Angleterre, depuis Louis VII. jusqu'à Henri IV.) (collection of Unpublished Documents Relating to the History of France (Documents inédits relatifs a l'histoire de France), 2 vols., 1839, 1847).

 Bréquigny himself drew the material for many important studies from the rich mine which he had thus exploited.
 These were included in the collection of the Académie des Inscriptions: